AdobeDocs/campaign-classic.en/help/platform/using/about-fda.md

 ## Operating principle {#operating-principle}

-The FDA option allows you to extend your data model in a third party database.
+The FDA option allows you to extend your data model in a third-party database.
 It will automatically detect the structure of the targeted tables and use data from the SQL sources.

 In order to use this functionality, you have to: